24

 Lille Bakery

-At Lille Bakery, it’s more than just baked goods; it’s an experience.
+At Lille Bakery, it’s more than just baked goods, it’s an experience.
 Being both a bakery and an eatery, you can stop by for a coffee and a roll with cheese or stay for lunch.
+They work closely with local farmers and mainly use Danish, locally produced ingredients.

 Wulff & Konstali

-Here you’ll find traditional baked goods like croissants and pain au chocolat, as well as Danish delights like Tebirkes (to die for) and Nutella buns (also to die for), of very high quality.
+Here you’ll find traditional baked goods like croissants and pain au chocolat, as well as Danish favorites such as tebirkes and Nutella buns.
+They also serve breakfast and brunch if you’re craving more than just a pastry.

 Apotek 57